 Despite some flaws, I felt Lucifer was watchable from the start.
 Then the start of the second season accumulated a sudden and worrying amount of suck.
 I kept with it because I wanted to know how the story with Chloe would end.
 Thankfully, they eventually dropped the stupid plot arc about Lucifer’s mother and went back to that.
 Now I’m enjoying it again.

-Because it has that soppy, will-they-won’t-they type of romance that I can’t help but be a sucker for when I like the characters.
+Because it has that soppy romance plot that I’ve enjoyed since Smallville.
 That doesn’t make it deep or even particularly interesting, but the mystery behind what Chloe is and where Lucifer’s gone has my interest.

 No doubt the answers will turn out to be disappointing.